 Homes for sale in University Heights – North Decatur

-Oakhurst is on the cusp of our "most affordable" list.
-Due to the excellent City of Decatur schools, active neighborhood association, festivals events and the charming Oakhurst Village, this neighborhood is in high demand.
-Homes range in price from about $225K to $900K, but if you get lucky you can find homes under $300K.
+Oakhurst probably needs to be removed from our “most affordable” list.
+Due to the excellent City of Decatur schools, active neighborhood association, festivals events, and the charming Oakhurst Village, this neighborhood is in high demand.
+Homes range in price from about $450K to $1.8M, but if you get lucky you can find homes under $500K.

 Oakhurst offers that small-town atmosphere, with lots of parks, a variety of restaurants, and some of the finest elementary schools you’ll find in Metro Atlanta.
 We definitely give this neighborhood two thumbs up!

-Nestled between Moreland Avenue and Grant Park's Boulevard Avenue, Ormewood Park has easy access to I-20 that leads east and west of Downtown Atlanta.
-Ormewood Park is one of Atlanta's oldest neighborhoods and features Victorians, craftsmans, post-war homes, as well as new construction in the Craftsman style.
+Nestled between Moreland Avenue and Grant Park’s Boulevard Avenue, Ormewood Park has easy access to I-20 that leads east and west of Downtown Atlanta.
+Ormewood Park is one of Atlanta’s oldest neighborhoods and features Victorians, Craftsman homes, post-war homes, as well as new construction in the Modern Farmhouse style.
 The new Glenwood Park development has added some wonderful restaurants and pubs to the neighborhood.
 Also, many Ormewood residents are able to walk to the restaurants and shops in the hip East Atlanta Village.

 Reynoldstown is a medium-sized residential community located between the Cabbagetown and Edgewood neighborhoods south of the CSX rail line.
-It is rich with history and was originally settled after the American Civil War, mainly by freed slaves who were employed by the railroad.
-Today the neighborhood is rapidly gentrifying and attracting many back to the neighborhood.
 Flat Shoals Avenue cuts diagonally across the district from northwest to southeast.
 The older section is west of the rail right of way planned for the new Atlanta Beltline.
 There are many different home styles including an entire block of double shotgun houses on Chester Avenue.
 Reynoldstown is a Historic District.

-Often referred to as "West Midtown Atlanta", this pedestrian community is located on the Northwest side of Atlanta and offers cottages and bungalows from the 1920s alongside contemporary infill houses, much of it in the Craftsman tradition.
+Often referred to as “West Midtown Atlanta”, this pedestrian community is located on the Northwest side of Atlanta.
+It’s filled with cottages and bungalows from the 1920s alongside contemporary infill houses, much of it in the Craftsman tradition.

 With immediate access to the interstate and walking distance to restaurants and shops, this area has made a big comeback in recent years.
-With the new Atlantic Station development, more and more home buyers are adding Underwood Hills (30318) to the top of their list!
+Thanks to the Beltline trail and Atlantic Station development, more and more home buyers are adding Underwood Hills (30318) to the top of their list!

-The quaint Winnona Park neighborhood is just outside of Downtown Decatur (and Oakhurst) and is roughly bordered by East College Avenue, South Columbia Drive (and Columbia Theological Seminary and the Methodist Children's Home) on the east, Kirk Road (with the Mimosa and Candler Oaks areas extending south off Kirk) on the south, and South Candler (and Agnes Scott College) on the west.
-This Decatur neighborhood features a fantastic elementary school, tree-lined quiet streets, and a charming array of homes.
-The most common housing style is the Minimal Traditional, English Country cottage, bungalow and Tudor style homes.
+The quaint Winnona Park neighborhood is just outside of Downtown Decatur and should also be removed from our “affordable neighborhoods” list.
+It is roughly bordered by East College Avenue, South Columbia Drive on the east, Kirk Road on the south, and South Candler (and Agnes Scott College) on the west.
+This City of Decatur neighborhood features a fantastic elementary school, tree-lined quiet streets, and a charming array of homes.
+The most common housing style is Minimal Traditional, English Country cottage, bungalow, and Tudor style homes.

 Located just around the corner from the CDC, Emory University and Medical Center, Woodland Hills is bordered by Briarcliff Rd and LaVista Rd.
 This quiet, hilly neighborhood with primarily post-war style homes, offers residents easy access to the Buckhead and Midtown Atlanta business districts as well as a peaceful setting when they come home each night.